History of Norfolk

 The Iceni tribe inhabited the region prior to the Roman conquest of Britain in 43 AD, after which they built roads, forts, villas and towns.
 Boudica's rebellion in 60 AD, caused by the imposition of direct rule by the Romans, was followed by order and peace, which lasted until the Roman armies left Britain in 410 AD.
 The subsequent arrival of the Anglo-Saxons caused the loss of much Roman and British culture in Norfolk.
 It is known from external evidence from excavations and place-names that by c.
 800 AD all Norfolk had been settled and the first towns had emerged.
 Norfolk was the northern half of the Kingdom of East Anglia and was ruled by the Anglo-Saxon Wuffing dynasty.
 Our knowledge of several Wuffings is scant, as few historical documents of the period have survived.

 Under the Normans, Norwich emerged as the hub of the region.
 With steady growth and strong overseas links it became an important mediaeval city, but it suffered from internal tensions, unsanitary conditions and disastrous fires.
 Mediaeval Norfolk was the mostly densely populated and the most productive agricultural region in the country.
 Land was cultivated intensively and the wool trade was sustained by huge flocks.
 Other industries such as peat extraction were important.
 Norfolk was a prosperous county and possessed a wealth of monastic establishments and parish churches.

 Etymology

 The name "Norfolk" derives from terms which meant "the northern people".
 It is first mentioned in Anglo-Saxon wills dating from 1043 to 1045 and later as Norðfolc in the Anglo-Saxon Chronicle (the entry for 1075) and as Nordfolc in the Domesday Book.
-It has also been speculated that the name derives from the words 'Norse' and 'Folk'.